- 1How Does the Drug Teriflunomide Work?

 In case of an overdose of Teriflunomide, inform the doctor as soon as possible and call the poison control center.
 In case of severe side effects like breathlessness and seizures, call the emergency services quickly and inform the poison control center.

-• Avoid receiving any live vaccine when on Teriflunomide medication and until six months after stopping the drug Teriflunomide.
+Avoid receiving any live vaccine while on Teriflunomide and for 6 months after stopping the drug.

-• Avoid contact with individuals with live vaccines administered recently.
+Avoid contact with individuals who have received live vaccines recently.

-• Avoid the sports activities that increase the chances of cuts, bruises, and injury as it can worsen the condition.
+Avoid sports activities that increase the risk of cuts, bruises, and other injuries, as they can worsen the condition.

 Storage of Teriflunomide:

-• The tablets of Teriflunomide are stored at room temperature of around 20 to 25 degrees Celsius.
+Teriflunomide tablets are stored at room temperature, around 20 to 25 degrees Celsius.

-• The drug Teriflunomide should be kept away from the heat, light, and moisture.
+The drug Teriflunomide should be kept away from heat, light, and moisture.

-• Keep the drug away from the childrens and pets.
+Keep the drug away from the children and pets.

-Avoid Self-Prescription: Teriflunomide should be consumed only if prescribed by the doctor after examining the patient and based on the clinical condition.
+Avoid Self-Prescription: Teriflunomide should be taken only when prescribed by a doctor and based on the clinical condition.
 The drug should be consumed in the exact dosage and schedule as prescribed by the doctor to minimize or reduce the adverse effects.

 Staying On Teriflunomide:

-• Inform the doctor quickly in case any dose is missed.
+Inform the doctor immediately if any dose is missed.

 For Doctors